Recursive Rules with Aggregation: A Simple Unified Semantics

-The function $\unnameneg(I)$ returns the interpretation obtained from interpretation $I$ by replacing each atom $\co{n.}P(X_1,...,X_a)$ with $\neg P(X_1,...,X_a)$.
+The function $\unnameneg(I)$ returns the interpretation obtained from interpretation $I$ by replacing each atom $\co{n.}P(X_1,...,X_a)$ with $\NOT P(X_1,...,X_a)$.

-\mypar{Founded semantics with closed declarations} Informally, when an uncertain complete predicate is declared closed, an atom $A$ of the predicate is false in an interpretation $I$ for a program $\pgm$, called {\em self-false} in $I$, if every ground instance of a rule that concludes $A$ has a hypothesis that is false in $I$ or, recursively, is self-false in $I$.
-To simplify the formalization, the following definitions assume that ground instances of rules have been transformed to eliminate disjunction, by putting the body of each ground instance $R$ of a rule into disjunctive normal form (DNF) and then replacing $R$ with multiple rules, one per disjunct of the DNF.
+\mysubsec{Founded semantics with closed declarations} Informally, when an uncertain complete predicate is declared closed, an atom $A$ of the predicate is false in an interpretation $I$ for a program $\pgm$, called {\em self-false} in $I$, if every ground instance of a rule that concludes $A$ has a hypothesis that is false in $I$ or, recursively, is self-false in $I$.
+To simplify the formalization, we first transform ground instances of rules to eliminate disjunction, by putting the body of each ground instance $R$ of a rule into disjunctive normal form (DNF) and then replacing $R$ with multiple rules, one per disjunct of the DNF.